Garlic Dill Pickles

 • Bring water, vinegar, and pickling salt to a boil, stirring until the salt has dissolved.
 Set aside.

-• Divide the coriander seeds, mustard seeds, peppercorns, celery seeds, bay leaves, and garlic cloves equally to your 2 pickling jars.
+• Divide the coriander seeds, mustard seeds, peppercorns, celery seeds, bay leaves, and garlic cloves equally to your pickling jar(s).
 If using one large, 32oz. jar, you can add everything to the jar.

 • If you are making pickle chips, slice your cucumbers and place them in the jars.
 If you are making spears, quarter your cucumbers, and then trim them to fit in the jar(s).
-My spears aren't very long, to make sure there is enough room for the pickling liquid.
+Make sure there is enough room for the pickling liquid.
 Nestle the dill all throughout the jar, it looks pretty if you slide some between the glass and the cucumbers, so you can see it through the jar.

 • Pour the pickling liquid into a liquid measuring cup, then pour it into the jar(s) over the cucumbers and spices, making sure everything is covered in liquid.